 Three children die every week in Scotland from an incurable condition.
-Our doctors, nurses and social workers support as many of those families as we can.
-We aim to reach every family in Scotland and have an amazing opportunity for you to join our team and design new bereavement support services across the country.
+Our doctors, nurses, social workers and chaplains support as many of those families as we can.
+We aim to reach every family in Scotland and have a unique opportunity for you to join our team and design new bereavement support services across the country.

 This is an excellent chance to use and grow your skills and experience in:

 Providing support to children and families who need it most

 Designing and delivering new services which have a positive impact for children and families

 Developing and motivating others who want to do similar.

 Good at working with people, you will already have significant experience in grief and bereavement support, working with volunteers, and in local communities.
 Ideally, you will have some experience of working on a national level, or you might be ready to make that next move.
 If you are strongly motivated to make an impact for children and families, please read the job description.